HunterGhost27/Stats-Configurator/README.md

 ### Configure to your heart's desire

-Users can make their stat-overrides by creating json files.
-For example:
+Users can make their stat-overrides by creating **json files** like the following:

 ```json
 {